SrustiGajjar/SrustiGajjar/README.md

 ## I am Electrical Engineer turned in ML/AI Enthusiast

-- 💻 I am currently studying in University of Texas, Arlington
+- 💻 I am currently studying M.S in Business Analytics at University of Texas, Arlington
 - 📚 My current focus as a pasionate tech enthusiast who loves to solves problems
 - 🤝 I’m looking to collaborate with other developers
 - 🥅 2022 Goals: Build up a dashing portfolio